 - When the given start_period or end_period is less than or equal to zero.

 - When the given start_period is greater than end_period.

-- When any of the given argument, that is rate, nper or PV, is less than or equal to zero.
+- When any of the given arguments – rate, nper, or PV – is less than or equal to zero.